jimbateson7/https-claudiadecarlo.com-/src/services/workshops-immersive-sessions.md

   Each session blends coaching, neuroscience, mindset work, and practical tools to meet you where you are, and move you forward with intention.

   I'd love to hear what you're looking to achieve.
-Let me know via the form below, and I'll get back to you to arrange a call.
 showLink: false
+linkText: Book a Free Discovery Call
 showContactForm: true
 ---
+<a href="https://calendar.app.google/LLyjWCa1pwD2bAUP9" rel="noopener noreferrer" class="btn" target="_blank">Book a Free Discovery Call <span class="sr-only">opens in a new tab</span></a>